iamthechad/javadoc2dash/README.md

 ### Examples

-Bare minimum: `d2d-cli --name Sample --javadoc /path/to/apidoc`
+Bare minimum: `d2d-cli --name Sample --doc /path/to/apidoc`

-Full options: `d2d-cli --name Sample --javadoc /path/to/apidoc --displayName "Awesome Sample API" --keyword asa --iconFile /path/to/icon.png --out /path/to/output`
+Full options: `d2d-cli --name Sample --doc /path/to/apidoc --displayName "Awesome Sample API" --keyword asa --iconFile /path/to/icon.png --out /path/to/output`

 Abbreviated options.
-Most command-line options can be abbreviated. `d2d-cli -n Sample -j /path/to/apidoc -d "Awesome Sample API" -k asa -i /path/to/icon.png -o /path/to/output`
+Most command-line options can be abbreviated. `d2d-cli -n Sample --doc /path/to/apidoc --displayName "Awesome Sample API" -k asa -i /path/to/icon.png -o /path/to/output`

 # Custom HTML to DashDocset generation

 The plugin supports the implementation of a custom Dash Docset where the search properties can be generated at will.
 The default JavaDoc DashDocset is basically a specific implementation.
-To create a custom docset out of any HTML you need to implement the DocSetParserInterface and the MatchTypeInterface.
+To create a custom docset out of any HTML you need to implement the `DocSetParserInterface` and the `MatchTypeInterface`.

 The plugin also supports JSDoc3 as a first class citizen.